 From Dresser to Apothecary

 If you’ve been following along on Instagram then you know we’ve been busy creating a guest bedroom.
-The vision is to provide our guests a comfy, cozy place to stay with a true Bed & Breakfast feel.
+The vision is to provide our guests with a comfy, cozy place to stay with a true Bed & Breakfast feel.
 In doing so I’ve been repurposing some of our old furniture and scouring the Facebook Marketplace for deals.
 This dresser was purchased years ago and has made its way through all our kids.
-It sits perfectly in this alcove in the guest bedroom and instead of getting rid of it I decided I’d just give it a makeover.
+It sits perfectly in this alcove in the guest bedroom and instead of getting rid of it, I decided I’d just give it a makeover.
 My plan was to create a faux apothecary cabinet by sectioning off the 6 large drawers to make 18 faux smaller drawers.
-In this blog post I’ll share how this faux apothecary and the accompanying hutch top came to life.
+In this blog post, I’ll share how this dresser turned faux apothecary came to life.
+Please visit my China Cabinet Hutch Makeover to see how I transformed the hutch that sits on top of the dresser to create this two-piece linen cabinet.

 Supplies for the DIY Apothecary